Domain Name System: Protocol extensions

 The original DNS protocol had limited provisions for extension with new features.
 In 1999, Paul Vixie published in RFC 2671 (superseded by RFC 6891) an extension mechanism, called Extension Mechanisms for DNS (EDNS) that introduced optional protocol elements without increasing overhead when not in use.
 This was accomplished through the OPT pseudo-resource record that only exists in wire transmissions of the protocol, but not in any zone files.
 Initial extensions were also suggested (EDNS0), such as increasing the DNS message size in UDP datagrams.

 Dynamic zone updates

 Dynamic DNS updates use the UPDATE DNS opcode to add or remove resource records dynamically from a zone database maintained on an authoritative DNS server.
-The feature is described in RFC 2136.
 This facility is useful to register network clients into the DNS when they boot or become otherwise available on the network.
 As a booting client may be assigned a different IP address each time from a DHCP server, it is not possible to provide static DNS assignments for such clients.